Microsoft Defender for Endpoint series – What is Defender for Endpoint? – Part1

 - Cloud-delivered protection

-Cloud Protections works directly with new (cloud)-based technologies which work together with data in the Microsoft Intelligent Security Graph and artificial intelligence-driven machine learning models.
+Cloud Protections works directly with new (cloud)-based technologies that work together with data in the Microsoft Intelligent Security Graph and artificial intelligence-driven machine learning models.
 Part of Cloud protection is Cloud metadata, sample data, sandbox data, and big data based on signals across Microsoft.

 Endpoint Detection & Response

 Next-Generation protection/ Defender Antivirus is mostly based on Pre-Execution blocking.
 When Defender Antivirus allowed the file to run and it turned out to be malicious, the EDR sensor alerted any suspicious activities based on the SENSE services.
 EDR gives Post-Execution insights and shows visibility into the full scope of the attack flow.
 Defender EDR evaluates endpoint-system-level behaviors and applies data analytics to detect suspicious behaviors.
 Defender for Endpoint continuously collects behavior cyber telemetry.
-Data can be used up to 6 months for advanced threat hunting and data correlation based on identity and other product data.
-Language part of the hunting schema is KQL/Kusto Query Language
+Data can be used for up to 6 months for advanced threat hunting and data correlation based on identity and other product data.
+The language part of the hunting schema is KQL/Kusto Query Language

 Endpoint Detection & Response contains a large number of features in Defender for Endpoint.
 For example; Investigation experience, response actions, detections, indicators, Advance Hunting, and many more features.

 Automated investigation and response (AIR) is part of Defender for Endpoint.
 Automated investigation and response uses inspection algorithms to examine alerts, determine whether the threat requires action, and perform necessary remediation actions on affected machines from the alert context.